CrowMother/account_tracker/README.md

 AAPL 175.00 170C OPEN 0.50%
 ```

+The poller also maintains open contract counts and realized win/loss
+percentages using a FIFO cost basis.
+These values are available as
+`open_qty` and `pnl` placeholders in the message template.
+They are also logged
+each time a trade is processed.

 To use a custom template, pass it to `poll_schwab()` or modify the call in
 `main.py`.